Bessawy/E-commerce-Fullstack/README.md

     * Models & DTOs.
     * Controllers -> Services -> Database.
-    * Repositories is not used since the logic in services is simple and thus another layer that handles database quries separately is not need.
+    * Repositories is not used since the logic in services is simple and thus another layer that handles database quries separately is not used.

 ```
 C:.